 WHAT IS INCLUDED IN THE BILL?

-The bill, which passed with bipartisan vote, makes the following amendments to the Paycheck Protection Program to provide relief to borrowers:
+The bill, which passed with bipartisan support, makes the following amendments to the Paycheck Protection Program:

-- Payroll costs vs. non-payroll costs – The bill reduces the portion of PPP funds that must be spent on payroll costs from 75% to 60%, and subsequently the nonpayroll cost limitation was raised from 25% to 40%.
+- Payroll costs vs. non-payroll costs : The bill reduces the portion of PPP funds that must be spent on payroll costs from 75% to 60%.
+Subsequently, the non-payroll cost limitation was raised from 25% to 40%.

-- Covered period extension – The covered period during which borrowers must spend the PPP funds to be eligible for forgiveness was originally set at 8 weeks.
-The Paycheck Protection Program Flexibility Act of 2020 has extended that covered period to 24 weeks from the date of the origination of the loan.
+- Covered period extension : The covered period during which borrowers must spend PPP funds to be eligible for forgiveness was originally 8 weeks.
+The P.P.P.
+Flexibility Act of 2020 has extended that period to 24 weeks from the date of the origination of the loan.

-- Extension of rehiring safe harbor – The rehiring safe harbor has been extended by 6 months and this will provide borrowers with additional time to restore payroll levels or rehire employees without encountering a reduction in the amount of forgiveness that they are eligible for.
-Originally, the rehiring safe harbor was valid until June 30, 2020 and the new date to mark down is December 31, 2020.
+- Extension of rehiring safe harbor : The rehiring safe harbor has been extended by 6 months.
+This provides borrowers additional time to restore payroll or rehire employees without a reduction in the eligible amount of forgiveness.
+Originally, the rehiring safe harbor was valid until June 30, 2020 but has been extended to December 31, 2020.

-In addition to what is listed above, the bill provides loan forgiveness eligibility exemptions for borrowers that are not able to rehire an employee or a replacement.
-Loan forgiveness eligibility exemptions are also available for borrowers that are not able to return to the same level of business due to complying with Covid-19 related orders or circumstances.
+In addition, the bill provides loan forgiveness eligibility exemptions for borrowers unable to rehire an employee or a replacement.
+Exemptions are also available if borrowers cannot return to the same level of business due to Covid-19 orders/circumstances.

-If you are a Paycheck Protection Program borrower, we recommend reviewing the bill carefully and speaking to your lender if you have any questions.
+If you are a Paycheck Protection Program borrower, we recommend reviewing the bill carefully.
+Speak to your lender if you have any questions.

-We will be keeping our eyes peeled and our ears to the ground to monitor any additional developments regarding the PPP and we will be sure to deliver updates as necessary.
-For more information about updates to the Paycheck Protection Program Flexibility Act, please do not hesitate to reach out to us here at Camargo Insurance Agency.
+We will keep our eyes peeled and ears to the ground for any additional developments regarding the PPP.
+You can be sure we will deliver updates as necessary.
+For more information about updates to the Paycheck Protection Program Flexibility Act, please reach out to us here at Camargo Insurance.